veraleitaodev/getGoals/README.md

 - RegEx code to validate email address obtained from https://stackoverflow.com/questions/17464404/html5-pattern-attribute-not-matching-for-emailusergmail-com
 - upload image file section in new-goal.html - code obtained from https://codepen.io/opznhaarlems/pen/mKymJy and adapted to this Project
 - information in how-to.html obtained from https://www.ucop.edu/local-human-resources/_files/performance-appraisal/How%20to%20write%20SMART%20Goals%20v2.pdf
-- code obtained from https://stackoverflow.com/questions/26393539/css-solution-to-hide-div-after-x-amount-of-seconds to hide div after 4 seconds\*/
+- code obtained from  https://stackoverflow.com/questions/33424138/how-to-remove-a-div-with-fade-out-effect-in-javascript to fade out and hide flash message